Sta. Lucia Realtors: 2006–07 season

-2007–08 season and Second championship
+2007–08 season and Sscond championship

 The Realtors underwent a major overhaul in their roster.
-Nurse Coach Boyet Fernandez retained only 6 players from the previous roster and went on to tap undiscovered talent on the rookie free agent pool.
+Nurse Coach Boyet Fernandez retained only sic players from the previous roster and went on to tap undiscovered talent on the rookie free agent pool.
 Fernandez decided to get deserving players who have not got the chance to play in the PBA.
 The Realtors got Ryan Reyes, a standout from the PBL, and John Paul Limpo, from Malolos, Bulacan in the draft.
 Sta.
 Lucia also obtained the services of Dennis Daa, Christian Coronel, and Philip Butel from the rookie free agent pool.
 The team also added former Green Archer Joseph Yeo.

 Sta.
 Lucia ended the elimination round of the All-Filipino Cup with 8 straight wins to get one of the two outright semi-finals slots along with the Purefoods Tender Juicy Giants.
 In the semifinals that reached the maximum seven games, the Realtors relied on Kelly Williams and Ryan Reyes to barge into their first Philippine Cup finals berth by beating the Alaska Aces.
 They further shocked PBA aficionados by winning the championship series in seven games against the number one seed Purefoods Tender Juicy Giants to win the 2007–08 PBA Philippine Cup, the second championship title of the franchise since entering the league in 1993.
 PCU stalwart Nelbert Omolon gunned for 40 points to beat the Air21 Express in their last elimination game.
 Sta.
 Lucia won the first automatic semifinal berth and cruised through the playoffs, beating Alaska in the semifinal.
 The real challenge from the young Realtors team came in the finals when they went 2–0 but lost two straight games.
 The series went down to the deciding Game 7, with Sta.
 Lucia winning the game and the series against Purefoods.
 Kelly Williams was named Conference MVP while Dennis Espino was the Finals MVP.